SF-WDI-LABS/mongoose-books-app/README.md

 All of the files and data for a website usually live on its server(s) and are sent to clients when they request it.
 So, even files like HTML and CSS that are only front end related have to get to our users through our server.

-We could just send along a lot of static files -- and we'll look at how to do that with Express a little later today.
+We could just send along a lot of static files -- and we'll look at how to do that with Express a little later.
 In that case, we'd make a separate jQuery AJAX request for any of our data we wanted to display.

 For HTML, though, we're going to take advantage of something called server-side templating.
 Server-side HTML templating basically lets us put data into an HTML file before the server sends it over to the client.
 The template is like a version of an HTML file with blanks, and we let a server-side "view engine" know how to fill them in with the server's data.